 Keep reading to find out more about lexical profiles, how and why we develop lexical profiles of learner writing and the role lexis plays in language learning.

-This blog post is developed from a report produced for the British Council by Dr. Nathaniel Owen, Dr, Prithvi Shrestha and Professor Stephen Bax.
-To see the full report, please visit:
+This blog post is developed from a report produced for the British Council by Dr Nathaniel Owen, Dr, Prithvi Shrestha and Professor Stephen Bax.
+See the full report here.

 What are Lexical Profiles?

 Lexical profiles are descriptions of specific levels of language users, expressed in terms of the kinds of language they use.

 To create lexical profiles, we need a framework for developing language proficiency, for example, the levels of the Common European Framework of Reference for Languages (CEFR) (Council of Europe, 2001, 2018).